 A club-record signing, the Greek forward arrived at Fulham on deadline day in January 2014 for a fee of £12m.

-Mitroglou had forged a reputation as a prolific goal scorer at Olympiakos, winning four league titles and scoring 81 goals in just 182 appearances for the club.
+Mitroglou had forged a reputation as a prolific goal scorer at Olympiacos, winning four league titles and scoring 81 goals in just 182 appearances for the club.

-The move proved to be a major flop however, Mitroglou struggling with fitness issues and making just three appearances for the Cottagers.
+The move proved to be a major flop however, as Mitroglou made just three appearances and struggled with fitness issues at Craven Cottage.

-Fulham were relegated at the end of the season, with the Greek international swiftly heading back to Olympiakos on loan without scoring a single goal for the club.
+Fulham were relegated at the end of the season, with the Greek international swiftly heading back to Olympiacos on loan without scoring a single goal for the club.